hankfanchiu/chime/docs/file_storage.md

 For image files that on average are less than 5MB, a pass-through upload is sufficient.

 Upon submitting a new track, or updating a user or track, the image file (if attached) is included as form data in a POST/PATCH request to the server.
 The Paperclip gem does its magic with the AWS SDK, and posts the image file to S3.
+The image attachment data is stored in the database, along with the public URL to the image file on S3.

 ## Environments